How a migrant ship reveals a fractured Europe

 Why did Italy refuse to help?

 The Mediterranean remains the world's deadliest migration route and Italy has handled what it considers to be its fair share of migrants trying to reach Europe by boat.
-The new populist governmennt, refused to grant the survivors entry, demanding that other European nations help deal with the issue.
+The new populist government, refused to grant the survivors entry, demanding that other European nations help deal with the issue.

 During Italy's recent election, Salvini had seized on anti-immigration sentiment in the country and pledged to deport 500,000 migrants.